AMD vs Intel Processors: Which Processor is Best?

 On the higher end of the spectrum, Intel processors shine.
 If you are seeking performance that is at the upper range of the market, there is sure to be an Intel chip that suits your needs.
 You may pay more for it, and you may give up flexibility for this performance, but the processor itself will provide you with lightning speed, incredible capability, and beautiful graphics.
 In terms of outright power, it's hard to beat Intel processors.

-How Can I Tell if a Lenovo Product Has an AMD Processor?
+How Can I Tell if a Lenovo Product Has an AMD or Intel Processor?